Helping a Friend with an Addiction

 cares about most, such as career or children.
 Your friend may not be concerned about

-problem may be doing to them.
+may be doing to them.

 Be aware of treatment or recovery resources available in your community.
 Find the